 Juneau is the ancestral home of the Tlingit, Haida, and Tsimshian people - discover them at the Alaska State Museum.
 Explore Mendenhall Glacier by trek, dogsled, or flightseeing.
 Kayak the calm waters of Auke Bay, gliding by icebergs and waterfalls.
 Imagine ice skating alongside a glacier during the winter season of October to April.
 If it's skiing and snowboarding you seek, find the Eaglecrest Ski Area on Douglas Island, across the Gastineau Channel from Juneau.

 Get a great breakfast omelette at Sandpiper Café.
-Or, enjoy a bagel with smoked wild Alaska sockeye salmon and cream cheese at Silverbow, Alaska oldest bakery.
+Or, feast on bacon challah french toast with candied bacon, smoked sea salt and real maple syrup at the Rookery Café.
 Tracy's King Crab Shack serves huge plates of crab legs, along with crab cakes and bisque.
 Twisted Fish Company offers fresh wild Alaskan salmon and halibut, and a glass of wine by the cozy stone fireplace.

 Photo 1/2 Photographer: Frank Flavin